CompassionAI/data-registry/champion_models/template.card.md

 ## Training data

 _Brief_ description of how the training data was constructed.
 Usually, this should just be the path to the source code.

-## Training protocol

-How to reproduce this model from the training dataset.
-Ideally, this should be a link to the training source code.

 ## Notable limitations (optional)